bitovi/academy/src/react/state-management.md

 ### Taking Advantage of the Benefits

 Since you have already isolated your state management logic to an independent file, you can afford to add some extras to it without worrying about over-complicating your component.
-The primary gain there is via the use of `useMemo` and `useCallback`.
-These allow you to create methods and data with stable identities, preventing extra renders.
+We can now add memoization (through the use of `useMemo` and `useCallback`) to create methods and data with stable identities, preventing extra renders.
 The specific details of their usage is also covered in our [learn-react/overview/hooks] guide.

 Since You have a custom provider component, it also allows you to add custom logic to your data initialization, such as specifying an initial value or fetching it from a server.